-Once the Triennial Goal is proposed, the Liaison Officer will analyze and project the maximum feasible portion of that goal that can be achieved by using race-neutral methods.
-Where the projected portion of the goal to be met using race-neutral methods is less than the annual overall goal, the remaining portion will be achieved by establishing contract goals for particular projects that have subcontracting opportunities, in accordance with the findings of the District's Disparity Study.
+Once the Triennial Goal is proposed, the DBELO will analyze and project the maximum feasible portion of that goal that can be achieved by using race-neutral methods.
+Where the projected portion of the goal to be met using race-neutral methods is less than the annual overall goal, the remaining portion will be achieved by establishing contract goals for particular projects that have subcontracting opportunities, in accordance with the findings of BART's Disparity Study.
 With prior FTA approval, the use of race-conscious contract goals may be varied where there is an overconcentration of DBEs in a particular trade.

-The District intends to use race-neutral methods to the maximum extent feasible to achieve its Triennial Goal.
+BART intends to use race-neutral methods to the maximum extent feasible to achieve its Triennial Goal.
 DBE participation that is obtained on contracts that have no specific DBE goal, or where Prime Contractors are DBEs, or where Prime Contractors use a strictly competitive bidding process or do not consider the DBE's status as a DBE in awarding a subcontract, will be considered race-neutral DBE measures.

-The Liaison Officer will review and analyze the adjusted goal figure to determine the amount of the annual goal that can be met through race-neutral measures and the type(s) of contracts to be selected.
-The District will review that portion of the annual DBE goal being met through race-neutral measures three (3) months after submission of the annual goal and on a quarterly basis thereafter and may adjust the use of contract-specific goals accordingly.
-As part of the review, the District will verify compliance with the DBE Program and DBE goal attainment.
+The DBELO will review and analyze the adjusted goal figure to determine the amount of the annual goal that can be met through race-neutral measures and the type(s) of contracts to be selected.
+BART will review that portion of the annual DBE goal being met through race-neutral measures three (3) months after submission of the annual goal and on a quarterly basis thereafter and may adjust the use of contract-specific goals accordingly.
+As part of the review, BART will verify compliance with the DBE Program and DBE goal attainment.

-As described below in Section E of this Appendix B, the Liaison Officer will monitor and adjust the use of contract-specific goals in accordance with 49 CFR Section 26.51(f).
-Contract goals will be used only on those federally-funded contracts that have subcontracting opportunities and where the findings of the District's Disparity Study permit the use of contract-specific goals.
-DBE contract goals will be established so as to cumulatively result in meeting that portion of the District's overall goal that is not projected to be met through race-neutral means.
+As described below in Section E of this Appendix B, the DBELO will monitor and adjust the use of contractspecific goals in accordance with 49 CFR Section 26.51(f).
+Contract goals will be used only on those federallyfunded contracts that have subcontracting opportunities and where the findings of BART's Disparity Study permit the use of contract-specific goals.
+DBE contract goals will be established so as to cumulatively result in meeting that portion of BART's overall goal that is not projected to be met through race- neutral means.